These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report adrenal crisis history or minimizing episode severity

-Why: The DBQ has specific fields for Addisonian crisis and episodes, which directly influence the residual adrenal insufficiency rating.
+The DBQ has specific fields for Addisonian crisis and episodes, which directly influence the residual adrenal insufficiency rating.
 Veterans who do not report or underreport crisis frequency may receive a lower rating than the true severity warrants.

-Do this instead: Before the exam, review your medical records and count the number of adrenal/endocrine crises, emergency room visits, and hospitalizations in the past 12 months.
+Instead: Before the exam, review your medical records and count the number of adrenal/endocrine crises, emergency room visits, and hospitalizations in the past 12 months.
 Report each one accurately with approximate dates and treatment required.

 Impact: Adrenal insufficiency residual rating